DataDog/hiring-engineers/answers.md

 In the following readme you will be taken through a number of different features of Datadog that will help familiarise you with the platform and what you can do with it.

-To start we will download and install [`Vagrant`](https://www.vagrantup.com/downloads) please choose your OS version for this and follow the [`Vagrant setup`](https://www.vagrantup.com/intro/getting-started) instructions.
+To start we will download and install [Vagrant](https://www.vagrantup.com/downloads) please choose your OS version for this and follow the [Vagrant setup](https://www.vagrantup.com/intro/getting-started) instructions.
 Once that is done you should have a local contained instance of Ubuntu running.
 > **Note:** By default the username and password are vagrant:vagrant

-Next signup to the [`Datadog platform`](https://www.datadoghq.com/).
-Once you have access follow the [`installation instruction `](https://app.datadoghq.eu/account/settings#agent/ubuntu) for Ubuntu to setup a Datadog Agent locally in vagrant.
+Next signup to the [Datadog platform](https://www.datadoghq.com/).
+Once you have access follow the [installation instruction](https://app.datadoghq.eu/account/settings#agent/ubuntu) for Ubuntu to setup a Datadog Agent locally in vagrant.

 Once you have followed these steps done upon loggining into Datadog or in the "Infrastructure-> Host Map" you should see your vagrant host.
 ![vagrant_agent](./images/vagrant_agent.png)